Ali Raza

 It is more rewarding if given to poor Muslims.
 This type of charity can also be included in a will, but only up to one-third of the deceased person's estate.

-Let’s find out what are the further types of Sadaqah Nafillah:
+Let’s find out the further types of Sadaqah Nafillah:

-Waqf is a type of charity when you set aside something valuable for a special purpose, either during your life or in your will.
+Waqf is a type of charity in which you set aside something valuable for a special purpose, either during your life or in your will.
 Once done, it belongs to Allah and is used for specific causes like helping the poor, orphans, students, or people in a certain area.

 Unlike regular gifts, Waqf doesn't give ownership to individuals or organizations, but the benefits go to those in need.
 Trustees are responsible for managing Waqf, similar to how trusts are handled today.

-Aqiqah is an Islamic traditional type of charity where you sacrifice an animal to thank Allah (SWT) for the birth of a child.
+Aqiqah is a traditional Islamic type of charity where you sacrifice an animal to thank Allah (SWT) for the birth of a child.
 The meat is then shared with others, especially the less fortunate and close family members.

 Lillah means 'for God.'
 It's any kind of charity given purely out of goodwill for Allah's sake.